farmergreg/vim-lastplace/README.md

 ## Introduction

 Intelligently reopen files where you left off.
-With the option to ignore specific file types.
-By default git, svn, and mercurial commit messages are ignored.
+By default git, svn, and mercurial commit messages are ignored because you probably want to type a new message and not re-edit the previous one.

 You can configure what file types to ignore by setting g:lastplace_ignore.
 For example to only ignore git and svn commit messages try this in your vimrc:

         let g:lastplace_ignore = "gitcommit,svn"